apache/opennlp/README.md

 The Apache OpenNLP library is a machine learning based toolkit for the processing of natural language text.

-This toolkit is written completely in Java and provides support for common NLP tasks, such as tokenization, sentence segmentation, part-of-speech tagging, named entity extraction, chunking, parsing, coreference resolution, language detection and more!
+This toolkit is written completely in Java and provides support for the common NLP tasks, such as tokenization, sentence segmentation, part-of-speech tagging, named entity extraction, chunking, parsing, coreference resolution, language detection and more!